leudz/shipyard/README.md

 While usable it is far from finished, there's a lot of planned features, nearly all being backward compatible additions.

-Most discussions about current and future features happen on zulip, feel free to join in to follow the development, ask any question or just say hi.
+Most discussions about current and future features happen on zulip.

 If you are new here, the [user guide](https://leudz.github.io/shipyard/book) is a great place to learn all about Shipyard!